SomeClown/Jackanapes/README.md

 ### Jackanapes - Another Command Line Twitter Utility #
 The primary goal of this project is to implement what I like to call "utility" functionality.
 In other words, that functionality usually missing from mainstream clients, relegated to the realm of web-based for profit applications.
-Functionality like comparing followers to friends, or how may users follow me but have not posted in some amount of time, bulk removal, add, etc. A secondary goal of this project is to implement all functionality from the Twitter API via a traditional Unix interface, or at least to implement all useful mainstream functions, where they make sense.
+Functionality such as: comparing followers to friends, finding out how many users follow me but have not posted in some amount of time, pushing automatic updates from existing text files, bulk removal, add, etc.
+A secondary, and less important, goal of this project is to implement all functionality from the Twitter API via a traditional Unix interface, or at least to implement all useful mainstream functions, where they make sense.

 While I personally use this application already, mostly for just streaming and searching my feed, I don't expect anyone else to do the same.
 My only hope is that I get enough functionality built in that this application becomes